SbaRou339/jsd-challenge/README.md

 The group wants to use as few cars as possible while ensuring all people can be accommodated across the chosen cars.
 Any extra cars should remain parked.

-🧩 Approach
+## Approach

-This solution uses a greedy algorithm with sorting, which is optimal, simple, and easy to explain:
+- This solution uses a greedy algorithm with sorting, which is optimal, simple, and easy to explain:

-Calculate the total number of people.
+- Calculate the total number of people.

-Sort seat capacities in descending order.
+- Sort seat capacities in descending order.

-Take the largest cars first and keep subtracting their seat capacity from the remaining people.
+- Take the largest cars first and keep subtracting their seat capacity from the remaining people.

-Stop once everyone fits — the number of cars used is the answer.
+- Stop once everyone fits — the number of cars used is the answer.

-This method is clean, efficient, and perfect for junior developer interviews or coding assessments.
+- This method is clean, efficient, and perfect for junior developer interviews or coding assessments.

-📦 Features
+## Features

-✔️ Written in TypeScript
+- Written in TypeScript

-✔️ Easy-to-read, interview-ready solution
+- Easy-to-read, interview-ready solution

-✔️ Includes example test cases
+- Includes example test cases

-✔️ Clear algorithm explanation
+- Clear algorithm explanation

-✔️ Beginner and junior-friendly code
+- Beginner and junior-friendly code

-🚀 How to Run
+## How to Run

+- Open your terminal or command prompt.
+- Make sure you have TypeScript installed.
+If not, run: npm install -g typescript
+- Go to the file directory and initialize typescript using the command: tsc --init
+- Compile the TypeScript file to JavaScript using the command: tsc Challenge.ts
+- Run the resulting JavaScript file using Node.js with the command: node Challenge.js